enunezs/AppleCounting/README.md

-# Counting apples from the Minneapple dataset using different image processing techniques.
+# Counting apples from the [Minneapple dataset](https://conservancy.umn.edu/handle/11299/206575)
+Using different image processing techniques.

+Made in colaboration with Emil Delvaux

+First crash into neural networks.

+<---
 Assignment for Machine Vision, 2020
+--->

 ## Segmentation using color channels